MolecularCartography/Optimus/README.md

 The workflow is performed by [KNIME Analytics Platform](https://www.knime.org/), an open-source cross-platform general-purpose workflow management system.
 Before you can start using the workflow, you should install **KNIME** itself, **Python 2.7** (if it's not already installed) and a few additional modules for Python and KNIME.
 The installation steps are described below.

 1. Download and install **Python 2.7** if you don't have installed (can be the case on Windows).
 You can download it from [the official Python Downloads Page](https://www.python.org/downloads/).
   * You can check easily if the needed Python distribution is already installed by typing `python --version` in your command prompt.
-If the output line starts with "Python 2.7", you can consider the 0th step completed.
+If the output line starts with "Python 2.7", you can consider the 1st step completed.
 2. Install a couple of Python modules needed for interaction between KNIME and Python.
 You can do this by typing the command below in your command prompt.
   * `pip install pandas protobuf`
-3. Download and install **KNIME Analytics Platform**.
+3. Download and install **KNIME Analytics Platform v.2.12.1**.
 Select a package according to your operating system on [the official KNIME Downloads Page](https://www.knime.org/downloads/overview?quicktabs_knimed=1&#knime2.12.1).
+ * *Note*: If you already have KNIME installed, make sure that its version is 2.12.1.
+The workflow hasn't been tested with other versions.
 4. Launch KNIME and install additional extensions.
   1. Go to `File => Install KNIME Extensions...`. `Available software` dialog should open after this.
   2. Check the following items in the list of available extensions: